standard-procedure/llm_prompts/create_feature_specification.md

 *   **Edge Cases:** "Are there any potential edge cases or error conditions we should consider?"
 *   **Team:** If Linear is available, the list of teams available to work on this Feature Specification can be taken from there.
 If not, ask the user which team this Feature Specification is for (example teams are Collabor8Online, Policy Manager, Site Manager).

-When asking questions, remember that the person requesting the feature may not be aware of the technical terms used within the system - if clarification is required, refer to the project glossary if available, or ask for more details.
+When asking questions, remember that the person requesting the feature may not be aware of the technical terms used within the system - if clarification is required, refer to the project glossary, or ask for more details.

 Do not present the user with multiple questions in one go.
 Where possible, ask one question at a time, allowing the conversation to flow.
 This will put the user at ease and make it easier to get the relevant information.
 Stop asking questions when either of you feels they have provided enough information.

+## User Stories

+Once you have an understanding of the feature, split the feature into Scenarios.
+The most important scenario is the "happy path", where the feature completes successfully.
+But there may be other important scenarios (such as selecting different options or if the account has certain features switched on or off), plus we will also need to consider error handling and what could go wrong.

+An individual scenario may cross multiple user roles, so that should be reflected in how the scenario is written.

+For example:
+- Manager invites a user a group
+  - Manager sends the invitation
+- User receives the invitation
+  - User opens the invitation page and enters their details
+  - User completes the registration process
+  - User is now added to the group
+- Manager receives a notification that the user has registered

 ## Feature Specification Structure